Raiden (Metal Gear): Other appearances

 Raiden does not appear in Metal Gear Solid 3: Snake Eater but he is parodied throughout the game by debuting character Raikov.
 Raiden appears in a series of comical scenes in an early promotional trailer for Guns of the Patriots, in which he fights for control of the franchise with Solid Snake.
 A sequel to the trailer titled "Metal Gear Raiden: Snake Eraser" was produced; Raiden travels to the past to assassinate Big Boss but fails comically.
 In the trailer's English version, Raiden is voiced by Charlie Schlatter (the voice actor for Raikov) rather than Quinton Flynn.
 Raiden's Metal Gear Solid 2 version appears in the Metal Gear Solid: Portable Ops Plus expansion pack as an unlockable character.
 His Metal Gear Solid 4 incarnation appears as a playable character in Metal Gear Online.

 In Metal Gear Solid V: Ground Zeroes, Raiden stars in a non-canonical mission titled "Jamais Vu".
 Having time-traveled to the past, he infiltrates Camp Omega under orders from MSF.
 His aim is to incapacitate a group of soldiers known as the "body snatchers", a reference to the android replicators in Kojima's video game Snatcher.
-His appearance in this game is modeled on that in Metal Gear Rising.
+In Metal Gear Solid V: The Phantom Pain, Raiden can be unlocked as a costume for the player after completing all missions on the highest possible rank.
+In both games, his appearance is modeled on that in Metal Gear Rising.